-RULES: Play is governed by the Rules of Golf, effective January 2016.
+RULES: The Rules of Golf, effective January 2016, will govern all play.
 Local Rules which apply during the tournament will be distributed to all contestants when they arrive at their starting tee.
 Each player understands and agrees to observe all regulations and conditions set forth by the SCGA Tournament Committee.
 Any questions shall be settled by the SCGA Tournament Committee whose decision shall be final.